Chemical shift perturbation analysis for fragment-based drug discovery

 A powerful tool that automatically processes 2D HSQC type of protein-ligand titration spectra, tracks the peak movement, and computes the Kd‘s for multiple peaks.

-Carries out statistical analysis on Kd‘s of multiple peaks and can also submit the measured CSPs to 3rd party software (Affinimeter) for advanced analysis using different binding models.
+Carries out statistical analysis on Kd‘s of multiple peaks and can also submit the measured CSPs to 3rd party software (AFFINImeter) for advanced analysis of binding isotherms using different binding models.

 Mnova Binding: 45-day FREE trial